 Understanding Permissions and Sharing

 CupixWorks allows you to share workspaces, projects, and different types of project data such as captures, SiteViews, and reports that are stored in CupixWorks with anyone on your team.
-CupixWorks offers several ways to manage access permissions at different data levels in simple and granular fashion.
+CupixWorks offers several ways to manage access permissions at different data levels in a simple and granular fashion.

 You can share child data with other team members without sharing parent data.
 For example, you can share a project without sharing its parent workspace, or you can share a SiteView with external collaborators without sharing the SiteView's parent project.